agomez99/Javascript-Quiz/README.md

 # Javascript Quiz
-This program is a JavaScript quiz for homework 4.
+This program is a JavaScript quiz made with vanilla JS, HTML and CSS.
 It uses a countdown timer and turns digits red under 10 seconds.
 The user answers 5 questions then after the fifth question, the score is displayed.
 The user is given the option to save their initials.